cognitivetech/ollama-ebook-summary/README.md

 Using [PrivateGPT](https://github.com/imartinez/privateGPT), I've found a number of models that produce good results, and first ran tests using a few models on a single book chapter.

-Then I used the knowledge gained from that exercise to summarize a complete book, making one run with Hermes Trismegistus Mistral 7B, with a "detailed summary" prompt (which I decided was overly loquacious), and a second run with Synthia 7B v2, using a "Bullet Point" prompt.
+Using knowledge gained from these tests, I summarized a complete book, using Synthia 7B v2, transitioning from a "Detailed Summary" prompt to a "Bullet Point Notes" prompt.

 ### Walkthrough